 Anyone is at risk for developing a mental health condition or addiction.
-For people who identify as LGBT, the risk for both is higher than for the general population.
-In particular, members of the LGBT community are more likely to develop bipolar disorder.
+For LGBTQ individuals, the risk for both is higher than for the general population.
+In particular, members of the LGBT community are more likely to develop a mood disorder, specifically bipolar disorder.

 The good news is that bipolar disorder can be treated.
-With assistance and support, LGBT people can have a satisfying and successful addiction-free future while managing bipolar disorder.
+With mental health treatment and support, LGBT people can have a satisfying and successful addiction-free future while managing bipolar disorder.

 What is Bipolar Disorder?

 Data from the National Institute of Mental Health (NIMH) estimates that 5.7 million adults have bipolar disorder.
-Bipolar disorder, formerly known as manic-depression or manic-depressive disorder, is a psychiatric health condition.
+Bipolar disorder, formerly known as manic-depression or manic-depressive disorder, is a psychiatric mental disorder.
 This condition results in drastic changes in activity levels, energy, mood, and concentration.
 In its most severe forms, bipolar disorder can prevent a person from performing everyday tasks and maintaining healthy relationships.

 Further data from NIMH states that about 4.4 percent of adults in the U.S. will experience one of the three primary types of bipolar disorder in their lifetime.